heliavz/foodforecast-production-plan/README.md

 ## Context

 The goal was to go beyond a standard portfolio piece by working directly with a real product, identifying genuine UX problems, and proposing solutions grounded in how the platform is actually used.
-The research included reading Foodforecast's full public FAQ, studying all available product screenshots, and understanding the physical deployment context — a tablet mounted in a working kitchen, used by staff who are busy, moving, and often have their hands full.
+The research included reading Foodforecast's full public FAQ, studying all available product screenshots, and understanding the physical deployment context, a tablet mounted in a working kitchen, used by staff who are busy, moving, and often have their hands full.

-All improvements prioritise the needs of the primary user — a baker or kitchen worker making time-sensitive production decisions — over aesthetic changes.
+All improvements prioritise the needs of the primary user, a baker or kitchen worker making time-sensitive production decisions, over aesthetic changes.